How to Choose the Right Paint Brush for the Art Technique

 • The Filbert’s shape can vary from a flatter brush with a rounded outer edge to an oval shape.

-• The Cat’s Tongue shape comes to point for more control.
+• The Cat’s Tongue shape comes to the point for more control.

 • This brush can take the place of a round or flat depending on the way the artist holds the brush.